| Time |

 Speaker

 Furthermore, we will discuss the longitudinal intersection between medical intervention and mental health.
 While Gender-Affirming Hormone Therapy (GAHT) is effective in alleviating gender incongruence and often reduces distress, clinical experience and local data suggest that medical transition alone may not universally resolve concurrent depressive or anxiety symptoms.
-We will briefly illustrate this using recent findings from a Hong Kong cohort, which highlight that while physical congruence improves with hormonal treatment, psychological well-being is often more closely linked to psychosocial factors.
+We will briefly illustrate this using recent findings from a Hong Kong cohort, which highlight that while gender congruence improves with hormonal treatment, psychological well-being is often more closely linked to psychosocial stressors.

 -